lostTourist/rps/README.md

 # Rock Paper Scissors (RPS)
 A simple javascript game played in the javascript console of the users browser.
-To play, you must have the javascript consol open in the browser.
+To play, you must have the javascript console open in the browser.

 ## Rules